 These creamy Mashed Purple Sweet Potatoes are vegan and Whole30-approved comfort food.
 In less than 30 minutes you can make healthy purple sweet potato mash is creamy, savory and delicious, the perfect side dish for the holidays!

-If you love easy sweet potato recipes, try my sweet potato squash soup or air fryer frozen roasted potatoes.
+If you love easy sweet potato recipes, try my sweet potato squash soup or purple sweet potato soup.

 Jump to: